How Effective Content Marketing Drives Sales and Revenues [Video]

 Our main subject today is driving sales via a solid content marketing strategy.
 Here are some best practices with proven track records, especially in marketing B2B products and services.

-Set goals.
-Specifically, use the SMART rubric to establish and document a sound strategy, so your whole team is on the same page with concrete goals to work towards.
+• Set goals.
+Specifically, use the SMART rubric to establish and document a sound strategy so your team is on the same page with concrete goals.
 SMART stands for Specific, Measurable, Attainable, Relevant, and Time-bound.
 Using this outline, you can ensure all goals are clear, concise, and actionable.
 Not to mention in line with your company's sales goals overall.

-Deliver content that delights your audience.
+• Deliver content that delights your audience.
 You know your audience better than we do, so use that to your advantage when laying out that strategy.
 If you provide a service to businesses in one sector, use your content to demonstrate your mastery of that sector.
-Show your readers how you understand their pain points, then demonstrate how your services can help them overcome those problems.
+Define your buyer personas and show your readers how you understand their pain points in every stage of the buyer's journey, then demonstrate how your services can help them overcome those problems.

-Remember that content marketing is a long game.
+• Remember that content marketing is a long game.
 You likely won't see results from your content efforts in the first few months.
-It may take six months to see your first conversion, but once that happens, the organic conversions will just keep coming in.
+It may take six months to see your first conversion, but the organic conversions will keep coming in once that happens.

 Five specific tips for B2B Content Marketing

-Example: Slack, which targets keywords like "team collaboration" and "remote work tools."
+Example: Slack targets keywords like "team collaboration" and "remote work tools."

 Example: HubSpot, which provides a wealth of educational content on topics like inbound marketing and sales.